Cong34/HMP_2019_ssTaxSEA_investigating_oral_colonisation/README.md

 > HMP-2019 microbiome analysis using ssTaxSEA
 ## Overview

-This project applies **ssTaxSEA** (subject-specific TaxSEA) to characterise oral microbiota in inflammatory bowel disease (IBD) patients using the HMP-2019 dataset.
-Where TaxSEA identifies important taxon sets from differential abundance analysis, ssTaxSEA extends this to pinpoint the specific subjects harbouring those taxa — enabling personalised microbial profiling.
+This project applies **ssTaxSEA** (single sample TaxSEA) to characterise oral microbiota in inflammatory bowel disease (IBD) patients using the HMP-2019 dataset.
+Where TaxSEA identifies important taxon sets from differential abundance analysis, ssTaxSEA extends this to pinpoint the specific samples enriched those taxa — enabling personalised microbial profiling.

 ## Goals